-- 1. With the phone idle or ringing, press the key. - 2.
+- 1. With the phone idle or ringing, press the > key. - 2.
 Use the + plus and minus keys to adjust the volume. - 3.
 The display returns to normal after a few seconds.

-17.8.4 Handset Volume
+18.8.4 Handset Volume

 While talking via the handset, you can adjust the volume of the incoming call.
+The status indication line displays a f icon followed by eight bubbles that represent the volume level.

-- 1. With the call connected on the handset, press the wkey. - 2.
+- 1. With the call connected on the handset, press the $\checkmark$ key. - 2.
 Use the + plus and minus keys to adjust the volume. - 3.
 The display returns to normal after a few seconds.

-17.8.5 Headset Volume
+18.8.5 Headset Volume

 While talking via the headset, you can adjust the volume of the incoming call.
+The status indication line displays a ${\bf 9}$ icon followed by eight bubbles that represent the volume level.

-- 1. With the call connected on the headset, press the $\longrightarrow$ key. - 2.
+- 1. With the call connected on the headset, press the $\checkmark$ key. - 2.
 Use the + plus and minus keys to adjust the volume. - 3.
 The display returns to normal after a few seconds.

-17.8.6 Speaker Volume
+18.8.6 Speaker Volume

 While talking handsfree via the phone's speaker, you can adjust the volume of the incoming call.
+The status indication line will display a II icon followed by eight bubbles that represent the volume level.

-- 1. With the call connected on the speaker, press the key. - 2.
-Use the + plus and minus keys to adjust the volume. - 3.
+1. With the call connected on the speaker, press the 🚄 key.

+- 2. Use the + plus and minus keys to adjust the volume. - 3.
 The display returns to normal after a few seconds.

-17.8.7 Automatic Gain Control
+18.8.7 Automatic Gain Control